codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/oidc/oidc-auth0.md

 ---

 Auth0 is one of the SSO providers that Codefresh supports for authentication and authorization.

-Create an SSO account for Auth0 in Codefresh by:
+Set up an SSO account for Auth0 in Codefresh by:
 * Creating an Auth0 application in Auth0
 * Creating the SSO account for Auth0 in Codefresh
 * Definng the SSO settings for the application you created in Auth0

-### 1. Create an Auth0 application
+### Step 1: Create an Auth0 application
 First create a new application in Auth0.

 1. Log in to Auth0.